appendto/anvil.scaffold/README.md

 #### Properties

-The following is a list of acceptable properties that can be set on the scaffold definition object:
+The following is a list of acceptable properties that can be set on the scaffold definition object.

----
+--

 `type`